gkushang/assert-collector/README.md

 Please see [the detailed example test-case](https://github.com/gkushang/assert-collector/blob/master/src/test/java/assertcollector/AssertCollectorTest.java#L32-L86) for more info.

-Step 1: `veirfyThat` in-place of `assertThat` of Hamcrest.
+Step 1: Import AssertCollector to your workspace.
+Use `veirfyThat` in-place of `assertThat` of Hamcrest.
 The rest of the interface is Hamcrest.

 ```aidl